 - Curriculum vitae for the proposed principal investigator and other key members of the research team.

 - Other information that the research team believes will assist in the review of the proposal.

 While there is no restriction on the number of pages, proposals should be focused and concise.
 In addition, researchers are required to include an executive summary (no longer than two pages) that is written for a non-academic audience.
 Access a sample RAB proposal template, here.

 The RAB anticipates making available a total of approximately $200,000 to fund multiple projects during this submission period.
 The number of projects selected for funding will depend on the quality and number of proposals received and the total dollar amount of funds requested.

-Proposals will be reviewed by the CAQ’s Research Advisory Board, and grant awardees will be notified no later than Friday, May 29, 2020.
-Questions should be addressed to Lauren Tuite, email@example.com
+Proposals that were received by Friday, March 20, 2020 are being reviewed by the CAQ’s Research Advisory Board.
+Applicants will be notified by Friday, May 29, 2020.
+Questions should be addressed to Lauren Tuite, email@example.com.